Creighton Elementary School District

 As of 2012, most of the students speak Spanish and come from low-income households.
-There is a high crime level in areas of the district.
+As of that year, there was a high crime level in areas of the district.

-In 2013 the Creighton Community Foundation was created to support the community served by the district.
+In 2013, the Creighton Community Foundation was created to support the community served by the district.
 The foundation's office is located on the campus of The Larry C Kennedy Elementary School.